West Shore School District: Schools

-Herman Avenue and Washington Heights were sisters schools up until 2000; Herman Avenue was grades k-2, and Washington Heights was grades 3-4.
-Washington Heights is now k-5.
-Lower Allen and Rossmoyne Elementary Schools are connected; Lower Allen is grades k-2, and Rossmoyne is grades 3–5, as Mount Zion and Fairview Elementary Schools once were.
-Fairview Elementary School is now k-5.
+Herman Avenue and Washington Heights were sister schools up until 2000; Herman Avenue was grades k-2, and Washington Heights was grades 3-5.
+Washington Heights is now k-5, since its rebuild in 1999.
+Lower Allen and Rossmoyne Elementary Schools were sister schools, however, Lower Allen closed in 2021, and Rossmoyne is now k–5.
+Mount Zion and Fairview Elementary Schools once were sister schools, until Mount Zion closed in 2012.
+Fairview Elementary School is currently k-5, but will be 5-6 beginning in Fall 2024.

 Extracurriculars

 West Shore School District offers a variety of clubs, activities and an extensive sports program.